Whatcom Community College

 Running Start students are juniors and seniors enrolled in a public high school.
 That’s it!

-Students can start Running Start during the summer following their sophomore year in high school.
-Whatcom Community College offers Special Admission for Underage Students - those who are younger than junior status in high school.
+Students can begin accessing Running Start during the summer following their sophomore year in high school.
+For those who are younger than junior status in high school, Whatcom Community College offers Special Admission for Underage Students.

 Students who are under the age of eligibility for Running Start may be admitted to the college under special circumstances.
 They must have permission of a parent/guardian and a recommendation from their high school or home school.
 They must display the academic and social maturity to be successful in a college environment.